-Bomb squad responds to suspicious car at Puyallup hospital
+Man injured by blast; bomb remnants found in damaged vehicle at Puyallup hospital

-Police responded to Good Samaritan Hospital in Puyallup Sunday morning after a man came into the ER early Sunday with an injury likely caused by an explosion.
+Police responded to Good Samaritan Hospital in Puyallup on Sunday morning after a man came into the ER early Sunday with an injury likely caused by an explosion.

-Parts of a Puyallup hospital were evacuated Sunday morning as law enforcement responded to investigate a possible explosive device in a vehicle near the main entrance.
+A Puyallup hospital was partially evacuated Sunday morning after an 18-year-old man showed up in the emergency room with a severe hand injury, prompting police concerns that he had a bomb in his car.

-Bomb technicians and hazardous materials experts from several agencies, including the Bureau of Alcohol, Tobacco, Firearms and Explosives, responded to the MultiCare Good Samaritan Hospital after a man with a severe hand injury came into the Emergency Room early Sunday morning.
+Bomb technicians and hazardous-materials experts from several agencies, including the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, responded to the MultiCare Good Samaritan Hospital after the man arrived with an injury apparently caused by an explosion just after 4 a.m.

-The injury appeared to have been caused by a blast, and the unidentified 18-year-old man has a “history with explosive devices,” said Puyallup Police Capt.
+The unidentified man had a “history with explosive devices,” said Puyallup Police Capt.
 Scott Engle.
-That man’s injuries were severe enough that he was transferred to Harborview Medical Medical Center, Engle said.
+That man’s injuries were severe enough that he was transferred to Harborview Medical Medical Center in Seattle, Engle said.

-A second man also claimed he was injured and was seen at Good Samaritan, the captain said.
+Law enforcement checked the man’s truck in the parking lot and determined an explosive device had detonated either in or near it before it arrived at the hospital.
+Remnants of the device were in the car, and the driver’s side was caved in with the side mirror missing.

 Most Read Stories